jesseearuiz/Fall24_Deep_Learning_MicroRTS/README.md

 * AIIDE 2020 Strategy Games Workshop: [Action Guidance: Getting the Best of Training Agents with Sparse Rewards and Shaped Rewards](https://arxiv.org/abs/2010.03956),
 * AIIDE 2019 Strategy Games Workshop: [Comparing Observation and Action Representations for Deep Reinforcement Learning in MicroRTS](https://arxiv.org/abs/1910.12134),

-## PettingZoo API

-We wrapped our Gym-µRTS simulator into a PettingZoo environment, which is defined in `gym_microrts/pettingzoo_api.py`.
-An example usage of the Gym-µRTS PettingZoo environment can be found in `hello_world_pettingzoo.py`.

 ## Cite this project